 Meanwhile, more information emerges concerning Maxim's first wife.
 The book is, in a sense, a mystery story, in which the heroine accumulates knowledge gradually, and often accidentally.
 In these chapters, she learns about Mrs. Danvers's relationship with Rebecca from the friendly, amusing Beatrice, and then she hears about the boathouse/cottage, and the manner of Rebecca's death, from Frank Crawley.
-She also meets Ben, the retarded man on the beach, and his appearance marks the first hint of the secrets that are being kept from her.
-"She's gone in the sea," he says out of nowhere, obviously referring to Rebecca, "she won't come back no more."
+She also meets Ben on the beach, and his appearance marks the first… "She's gone in the sea," he says out of nowhere, obviously referring to Rebecca, "she won't come back no more."
 Then he adds, "I never said nothing, did I?", leaving the reader to wonder what he said "nothing" about.

 Throughout the first half of the book the heroine is a prisoner of her assumption that Maxim adored Rebecca, that she was beautiful, brilliant, flawless.
 The reader, however, may notice that Beatrice and Giles, who, Maxim says, almost never came to the house during Rebecca's lifetime, now come immediately to meet the heroine, and are very friendly; if they had truly liked Rebecca, one might expect them to treat Maxim's new wife coolly--or to refrain from visiting at all--especially as the marriage has taken place so soon after Rebecca's death.
 And then there is Frank Crawley, a paragon of virtue, who seems genuinely shocked when the heroine compares herself unfavorably to Rebecca.
 "I should say," he replies blusteringly, "that kindliness, and sincerity, and if I may say so--modesty--are worth far more to a man, to a husband, than all the wit and beauty in the world."
 The heroine takes this comment as merely an attempt to console her; and yet, if read carefully, the statement seems to suggest that kindliness, sincerity, and particularly modesty, were all lacking in Rebecca.